telerik/kendo-angular/examples/projects/integration-pwa/README.md

 ## Running the Application

+> A copy of the application is deployed at [https://telerik.github.io/kendo-angular/integration-pwa/](https://telerik.github.io/kendo-angular/integration-pwa/).

 1. Build the application in production mode to be able to access the service worker.
 1. Access the service worker by running `ng build integration-pwa --prod`.
 2. Enter the newly created `dist` folder by running `cd dist/integration-pwa`.